-The Illumina MethylationEPIC BeadChip microarray \cite{Ruth} is used to interrogate over 850,000 CpG sites and retrieve methylation profiling of the CpG sites in the human genome.
-The Illumina microarray produces a sample of methylated ($M$) and unmethylated ($U$) light signal intensities, and the level of methylation is measured as a ratio of these intensities.
-The \textit{beta} value is used to quantify the methylation level and is calculated as \textit{beta} = max(\textit{M})/(max(\textit{M}) + max(\textit{U}) + $\chi$), where $\chi$ is a constant offset added to regularise the values for very low \textit{M} and \textit{U} values \cite{Du}.
-The methylation level at a CpG site is quantified by this \textit{beta} value and is constrained to lie between $0$ and $1$ as it measures the proportion of methylated and unmethylated signal intensities.
-The \textit{beta} values are continuous and a value close to $1$ suggests that the site is hypermethylated, while values close to $0$ represent hypomethylation.
+The Illumina MethylationEPIC BeadChip microarray \citep{Ruth} is used to interrogate over 850,000 CpG sites and retrieve methylation profiling of the CpG sites in the human genome.
+The Illumina microarray produces a sample of methylated ($Methylated$) and unmethylated ($Unmethylated$) light signal intensities, and the level of methylation, or the \textit{beta} value, is \textit{beta} = max(\textit{Methylated})/(max(\textit{Methylated}) + max(\textit{Unmethylated}) + $\chi$), where $\chi$ is a constant offset added for regularisation in case of very low \textit{Methylated} and \textit{Unmethylated} values \citep{Du}.
+The methylation level at a CpG site is quantified by this \textit{beta} value and is constrained to lie between $0$ and $1$.
+The \textit{beta} values are continuous with a value close to $1$ suggesting that a site is hypermethylated, while values close to $0$ represent hypomethylation.
 The two probe intensities are assumed to be gamma-distributed as they can take only positive values, and their ratio results in beta distributed variables.
 Thus, the \textit{beta} values can be modelled using a beta distribution.

-The \textit{beta} values in general have higher variance in the center of the [0,1) interval than towards the two endpoints.
-This results in the data being heteroscedastic, which imposes serious challenges for analysing them as they violate the assumptions for the ubiquity of Gaussian models.
-Hence, the \textit{beta} values are usually converted to \textit{M}-values using a logit transformation, $M = \log (beta/(1-beta))$ as these values are statistically more convenient.
-For the \textit{M}-values, a positive value represents hypermethylation, whereas a negative value represents hypomethylation of a CpG site.
-The transformed data can be modelled using Gaussian models as the data are no longer bounded and lie within $(-\infty,\infty)$ \cite{Du}.
-However, transformation make the results less biologically interpretable.
-Hence there is a need to statistically model the \textit{beta} values in their innate form.
+The \textit{beta} values in general have higher variance in the center of the [0,1) interval than towards its endpoints.
+This leads to heteroscedasticity, which imposes challenges for analyses as assumptions for the ubiquitous Gaussian models are violated.
+Hence, \textit{beta} values are usually converted to \textit{M}-values using a logit transformation as these values are statistically more convenient; Gaussian models can be used as the transformed data lie within $(-\infty,\infty)$ \citep{Du}.
+However, such transformations make inference less biologically interpretable and hence there is a need to model the \textit{beta} values in their innate form.